Swati Lathia

 • Frequent Card Monitoring: Cardholders should keep a close eye on their transactions and notify their bank or card issuer right away if there are any unauthorized charges.

-• Description: An attacker who observes or manipulates a discussion between two parties commits a man-in-the-middle (MITM) attack.
+• 4.
+Man-in-the-Middle Attacks: An attacker who observes or manipulates a discussion between two parties commits a man-in-the-middle (MITM) attack.

 • Preventive actions:

-• To prevent data from being intercepted, make sure that all digital payment transactions use encryption.
+• Use Encryption: To prevent data from being intercepted, make sure that all digital payment transactions use encryption.

 • Secure Networks: Tell consumers not to transact on open Wi-Fi networks since they are more vulnerable to Man-in-the-Middle (MITM) attacks.